codefresh-io/cf-deploy-ecs/README.md

 # cf-ecs-deploy
-Deployment to Amazon ECS Service
+Deployment Sidecar Image for Amazon ECS Service

 ### Prerequiests
 - Configured ECS Cluster with at least one running instance.